blackpirat888/Colibri/README.md

 ---

-### 🔐 Security and Privacy
+### 🔐 Security & Intended Use

-• All computations are performed entirely on the user’s device
+Colibri operates entirely offline, performing all computations locally on the user’s device.
-• The app does not collect, transmit, or store any user data
-• No access to location, contacts, media, or external files
+It does not collect, transmit, or store any user data, and has no access to location, contacts, media, or external files.

-• The internal dataset is fixed and cannot be modified by users
+The internal dataset is fixed, read-only, and cannot be modified by users.

----

-### ⚖️ Legal & Intended Use
-Colibri performs local computations using a fixed internal dataset, embedded within the application.

-It does not interact with external sources, user accounts, or real-time systems.
+Colibri does not connect to external sources, live systems, or real-time data.

-The tool is designed solely for research, structural analysis, and educational purposes in cryptographic contexts.
+This tool is intended solely for research, structural analysis, and educational use in cryptographic contexts — fully isolated and privacy-respecting.

-➡️ Colibri enables transparent, isolated analysis of historical key structures — fully offline.
+➡️ Colibri enables transparent, offline analysis of historical key structures in a secure environment.

 ---

 ### 🔒 Privacy Policy

 Colibri does not collect, store, or transmit any personal or device information.

 • No internet access is used